x-govuk/govuk-eleventy-plugin/docs/design.md

 ## Replace (or remove) GOV.UK in page titles

-By default, page titles in the browser are suffixed with `GOV.UK`.
+By default, page titles in the browser get suffixed with `GOV.UK`.

 Change this to your own value by setting the `titleSuffix` option.
 For example: